Courtney Stodden

 Courtney Alexis Stodden (born August 29, 1994) is an American media personality, model, and singer.
 After competing in beauty pageants in their home state of Washington and releasing original music, then-16-year-old Stodden came to international attention after being wed to 51-year-old actor Doug Hutchison in 2011.
 The controversy and media attention surrounding the marriage led Stodden to appear on the reality television shows Couples Therapy (2012) and Celebrity Big Brother (2013), and later appearances on Reality Ex-Wives (2015), The Mother/Daughter Experiment (2016), Celebs Go Dating (2017), and Courtney (2020).

-Early life
+Early life, family and education

 Courtney Alexis Stodden was born on August 29, 1994, in Tacoma, Washington to Krista Kay Keller and Alex John Stodden.
 They have two sisters, Ashley and Brittany, 9 and 11 years older than Stodden.
 Stodden describes their childhood as "beautiful and fun", stating that they were "extremely spoiled, in a good way."
 From a very young age, Stodden has stated that their passion was singing and writing their own music.
 They were raised in Ocean Shores, Washington.

 In 2017, Stodden said to Radar Online that they were bullied and abused over their mature looks from age 12 when they were in the sixth grade until their mother pulled them out of school at 16.
 Bullies had reportedly attacked them and fractured their left arm and they felt unsafe.
-They continued their education by being home schooled through an online private Christian academy.
+They were subsequently home schooled through an online private Christian academy.